lordlynn/lordlynn/README.md

 ## 🎯 About Me

-I'm a highly motivated **Embedded Systems Engineer** with 3+ years of experience across industry and academia.Passionate about contributing technical expertise and problem-solving skills to drive success, I focus on delivering high-quality products while embracing continuous learning.
+I'm a highly motivated **Embedded Systems Engineer** with 3+ years of experience across industry and academia.
+Passionate about contributing technical expertise and problem-solving skills to drive success, I focus on delivering high-quality products while embracing continuous learning.

-- 💡 **Industry Experience:** Worked in systems engineering team in the automotive industry
+- 💡 **Industry Experience:** Worked in a systems engineering team in the automotive industry
 - 🎓 **Academic Experience:** Teaching C programming and embedded systems
 - 🔬 **Research:** Developed a low-cost, wireless EMG system during [Master's thesis](https://github.com/lordlynn/WDA)